icareon/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I used the udacity provided data set
+To capture good driving behavior, I used the udacity provided data set.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 15 as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the excellent behavior when driving the model.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+This resulted in a learning rate as shown here

+[image1]: ./loss.png "Model Visualization"